 It doesn’t really matter who you are or where you are, the number one thing determining your success is your social network.
 In his book, The Formula: The Universal Laws of Success, Albert-László Barabási condenses a decade of research into some simple, easy-to-follow rules.
 Principal among them is the idea that “success relies inherently on the workings of the invisible professional and social networks that shape our world.”

-If you want to be the best real estate broker you can be, you need to be socially active within your community.
+If you want to be one of the best North Carolina real estate brokers out there, you need to be socially active within your community.

 Here are well-known real estate networking groups in and around North Carolina:

 As we’ve noted above, the real estate market in North Carolina is appreciating at a rate of 7.6% annually.
 If it keeps up, expect your earning potential as a real estate broker to be high.